toazd/php_outline/README.md

  such as from the context itself.

  Technical requirements:
- -Requires the PHP extension mbstring to be enabled (php.ini) -Requires a web server with PHP or PHP desktop (chrome): https://github.com/cztomczak/phpdesktop
+ - Requires the PHP extension mbstring to be enabled (php.ini)
+ - Requires a web server with PHP or PHP desktop (chrome): https://github.com/cztomczak/phpdesktop